ICTU/netbox_slm/README.md

 ## Known Issues

-- WARNING: This plugin is only tested with Netbox 3.2 at this time.
+- WARNING: This plugin is only tested with a single Netbox version at this time.
 - CSV/Bulk imports for SoftwareProduct, Version and Installation are currently broken (WIP)

 ## Installation Guide